 Scammers are constantly looking for new ways to trick unsuspecting victims.
 Individuals must remain vigilant to protect themselves from these schemes, which can be challenging to detect and disguised as job or internship opportunities.
 Any email asking for information, such as your username, password, bank account, social security number, or gift card, is a potential scam.
 Additionally, any email offering up job opportunities without an interview process, or asking for unusual payment methods, should be treated with caution.
 The university has two email domains, one for students and the other for employees.
 It is crucial to pay attention to the domain the email is coming from and the content of the email.
 An employee will never email about job offers or internship from the student email domain.
 Gift card scams are also quite appealing.
 Please do not purchase any gift cards and give the number to anyone via email request or text message.
 They are scamming you, and there is no recourse to recover these funds.
 If you receive an email for a job offer, please reach out to the Career Connections team to confirm the legitimacy of this offer before providing any personal information.

-How to identify fraudulent offers?
+How to identify these scams?

 - No legitimate job would ever ask for your login information/credentials